travis-ci/docs-travis-ci-com/user/job-lifecycle.md

 Travis CI provides a default build environment and a default set of phases for each programming language.
 A virtual machine is created with the build environment for your job, your repository is cloned into it, optional addons are installed and then your build phases are run.

-Keep reading to see how you can customize any phase in this process, via your `.travis.yml`.
+Keep reading to see how you can customize any phase in this process, via your `.travis.yml` and have a look at the [Travis CI Build Config Reference](https://config.travis-ci.com/).

 ## The Job Lifecycle